Coleganet/Docker-Pool-Install/README.md

 Enter support email
 Set stratum to AutoExchange
-Your Public IP for admin access (Put your PERSONNAL IP, NOT IP of your VPS) Install Fail2ban
+Your Public IP for admin access (Put your PERSONNAL IP, NOT IP of your VPS) Say NO to this two OPtions if you are using docker Install Fail2ban NO
-Install UFW and configure ports
+Install UFW and configure ports NO
 Install LetsEncrypt SSL
 This install script will get you 95% ready to go with yiimp.
 There are a few things you need to do after the main install is finished.